mcgnly/DeveloperDocumentation/Apple/FirstApp.md

 <p>In this screen you will be prompted to determine where to save your project.
 In the example below we've simply selected &quot;Desktop&quot;.</p>
 <p><img src="assets/XCode4.png" /></p>
 <h4>View your project summary</h4>
-<p>XCode will build the project and will display the following summary at the end of the build procedure </p>
+<p>XCode will build the project and will display the following summary at the end of the build process </p>
 <p><img src="assets/XCode5.png" /></p>
 <p><strong>NOTE</strong>: In order to run your project on an external device you may need to request an <a href="https://developer.apple.com/developer-id/">Apple Developer ID</a>.
 However, running it on a simulator could be done without this ID.</p>
 <p>You are all set to start coding!
-You can move on to the next step.</p>
+Move on to the next step.</p>

 </div>